-I had two Dewalt cordless drills but it was their 30° cordless framing nailer, model DCN692, that really got me into their battery platform.
-I wanted a complete cordless kit and neither Makita nor Milwaukee offered a cordless, gasless, framing nailer.
+It was the DeWalt cordless framing nailer, model DCN692, that got me into their battery platform.
+I wanted a complete cordless kit and neither Makita nor Milwaukee offered a cordless, gas-less, framing nailer.

-The DCN692 shoots paper collated nails, which are more expensive than plastic collated nails.
-A downside to plastic is the shrapnel, which can and will hit you in the face.
-A downside to paper is the full round heads are offset to one side and bend easily if you need to finish driving them by hand.
+FYI: 21 degree framing nailers shoot plastic collated nails.
+30 degree nailers shoot paper, which is more expensive.
+A downside to plastic is shrapnel, which can, and will, hit you in the face.
+A downside to paper is the full round heads are offset and bend easily if you need to finish driving them by hand.

-It’s not going to replace the speed, power, or ease of use of your pneumatic, but the portability of Dewalt’s DCN692 makes it a great addition to your pro kit.
-No gas cartridge, air compressor, hose, or electricity needed.
+The DeWalt cordless framing nailer is not going to match the speed or power of your pneumatic.
+But the portability of the DCN692 makes it a great addition to your pro kit.
+No gas cartridge, air compressor, hose or electricity needed.

-To learn more, and see it in action, check out my video review:
+To learn more, and see it in action, check out this video review: